-The Doctoral Program of Study specifies 57 semester hours of course work, 18 of which are the common core, a Qualifying Examination and a minimum of 9 semester hours of Dissertation Writing.
-In support of the dissertation process, the following research courses are offered from which students must take a minimum of 6 semester hours.
+The Doctoral Program of Study specifies 57 semester hours of course work, 18 of which are the common core, a Qualifying Examination, and a minimum of 9 semester hours of Dissertation Writing.
+In support of the dissertation process, the following research courses are offered from which students must take a minimum of 9 semester hours, at least one from the two starred below.